Travel writing mistakes can easily be avoided if you understand why they’re mistakes, and if you know what to do to avoid them.

 Telling the editor this is your first attempt at getting published, or that you’ve never been published before is a good way to prompt the editor to hit the delete key.
 It sounds cruel, but editors are busy and don’t have time to mentor a new writer through their start-up phase.

-But what if it’s true and you have no clips?
+But what if it’s true and you have no clips or bylines?

-As long as you have clearly stated your story idea leave it for the editor to review on its own merits.
+As long as you have clearly stated your story idea in your query letter leave it for the editor to review on its own merits.
 Most editors will give a beginner a chance if the story idea intrigues them enough.
 (They can always refuse the story if you botch it badly later.)

 You’ll also run into some kind and patient editors who will work with you to re-write the piece, if needed.
 When this happens, be open-minded about the feedback.
 You can really learn a lot from the experience.
 (See Mistake #6).